ImageMagick v6 Examples --

 [IM Output] ==> [IM Output]

-Note that as the "-blend" operator of the "composite" command is not available to the "convert" command, I opted to do the equivalent using the DIY "-fx" operator.
-There are probably better, faster but more complicated ways of doing this. (suggestions welcome)
+Note that as the "-blend" operator of the "composite" command is not available to the "magick" command, I opted to do the equivalent using the DIY "-fx" operator.
+There are probably better, faster but more complicated ways of doing this. (suggestions are welcome)

 This is not the final version, as the operator misses some edge enhancement aspects needed for outline some of the more lighter but sharp color changes in the image.
 Can you improve the above?

-The above algorithm was built into IM as a artistic transform "-sketch", though without the "-resize" smoothing for the generated 'pencil tile'...
+The above algorithm was built into IM as an artistic transform "-sketch", though without the "-resize" smoothing for the generated 'pencil tile'...

 [IM Output] ==> [IM Output]

-This was perfectly suited to the "-fx" operator.
-Basically we divide the original photo by the grey-scale image of the photo of the brightly lit white piece of paper and it will then brighten the parts of the image by the amount that the 'white paper' photo was darkened.
+Basically what we want to do is divide the original photo by the grey-scale image of the photo of the brightly lit white piece of paper and it will then brighten the parts of the image by the amount that the 'white paper' photo was darkened.

 [photo] + [photo] ==> [photo]